rymanacevedo/ryanacevedo/src/content/work/national-park-college.md

   - Web Dev
 ---

+At National Park College, I transformed the institution's web presence by developing innovative web solutions, optimizing frontend performance, and improving accessibility and SEO.
+My work enhanced workflows for internal teams and students while modernizing the website for greater usability and engagement.

+## Key Projects and Contributions

+- **Fullstack Development**:
-At National Park College, I played a pivotal role in transforming the college's web presence by developing and optimizing client-facing web components using Vue.js integrated with the OUCampus CMS.
-My work delivered robust solutions such as a faculty directory, blog post features, and a wellness tracking system for HR, streamlining workflows and enhancing user experiences for both internal teams and students.
+    - Built and customized client-facing web components using Vue.js integrated with OUCampus CMS, delivering solutions such as a faculty directory, blog post feature, and wellness tracking system for HR.
+    - Collaborated with faculty and HR departments to design intuitive, responsive interfaces, streamlining internal and student-facing workflows.

+- **Frontend Performance Optimization**:
-I spearheaded a complete frontend performance overhaul, leveraging tools like Webpack and Grunt to reduce client-side load times by 1400%, significantly improving the site’s responsiveness and usability.
-The refactoring of the CSS architecture using BEM methodologies, coupled with optimization through Tachyons CSS, reduced CSS file size from 1MB to 30KB, achieving a 97% improvement in efficiency.
+    - Spearheaded a complete frontend overhaul using Webpack and Grunt, reducing client-side load times by 1400%, significantly improving the user experience.
+    - Refactored CSS architecture using BEM methodologies and optimized with Tachyons CSS, reducing CSS size from 1MB to 30KB, achieving a 97% improvement.

+- **Accessibility and SEO Enhancements**:
+    - Conducted a comprehensive Lighthouse audit, improving the site’s performance from a D rating to an A rating.
+    - Resolved over 4,200 accessibility issues, ensuring compliance with modern web standards.
-To enhance accessibility and search engine visibility, I conducted a comprehensive Lighthouse audit, addressing over 4,200 accessibility issues and elevating the site’s performance rating from a D to an A. These improvements were complemented by optimizing search functionality with Funnelback, which increased search speeds by 90% and made critical resources more accessible for students.
+    - Optimized search functionality with Funnelback, increasing search speeds by 90% and making critical resources more accessible for students.

+- **Automation and Tokenization**:
-I also implemented automation and standardization across web assets using Style Dictionary, introducing tokenization that allowed instant website updates, reducing changes from days to seconds.
-This approach enabled faster and more consistent branding updates across the site.
+    - Designed and standardized all web assets using Style Dictionary, implementing tokenization that allowed website updates in seconds rather than days.
+    - Introduced automated workflows for consistent and rapid deployment of web changes.

+- **User Engagement and Analytics**:
-By integrating A/B testing workflows with Google Analytics and Google Optimize, I tailored web content based on user behavior, significantly increasing engagement and conversion rates.
-These efforts aligned with my focus on delivering responsive, user-centered design solutions that catered to diverse stakeholder needs, from students to faculty and administrative teams.
+    - Developed A/B testing workflows using Google Analytics and Google Optimize to tailor content delivery based on user behavior, significantly increasing engagement and conversion rates.

-In collaboration with faculty and HR, I designed intuitive and responsive interfaces, modernizing workflows and improving the efficiency of internal and student-facing tools.
-My contributions ensured that National Park College’s website was not only visually appealing but also optimized for performance, accessibility, and user engagement, aligning with the institution's commitment to providing a superior educational environment.
+    - Enhanced user engagement by integrating social media features and third-party APIs to extend functionality and improve client interaction.

+My contributions at National Park College ensured a high-performing, accessible, and user-friendly web experience that supported the institution's mission to deliver excellence in education and service.